 Foster Care Case Management Dashboard on Parent/Child Visits data reflects that no agency is meeting the benchmark of 60% for this measure.
-Performance ranges from 0.00%-36.00%.
+Performance ranges from 1.05%-38.20%.
+However, compared to the previous quarter this measure is gradually improving.
+The previous quarter (April-June 2023) performance ranged from 0.00% -36.00%.
+Throughout this quarter, the overall performance improved each month.
+In July, the overall performance was 10.57%.
+In August, the overall performance was 14.49%.
+In September, the overall performance was 15.39%.

 Barriers to accurate data collections include: